swoops/eval_villain/README.md

 page.
 If you like the console output then click save to keep it.

 ## Todo:
+* Update interesting results title with the reasons it is interesting
+* Check if URL prams are URL decoded when used.
+* Prohibit hooking of functions used in hooking code to avoid infinite recursion.
-* if config is already open, go to that page instead of a new tab (may require permissions...)
+* If the config page is already open, go to that page instead of a new tab (may require permissions...)